CBriggeman/Java-Tuples/README.md

 Java tuple class that I made from scratch.
 Can concat, and they are iterable.
 It took me a couple days to work out and make.
 The functionality is rather basic, and is a work in progress.
 For example, I have not made a way to swap elements yet.
-Keep in mind this is non-standard functionality, so I would not recommend using this for commercial/performance critical projects.
-With that being said, here is how to use it.
-Package to import is com.Briggeman.Tuples.*
-One can email me at cbriggeman06@gmail.com with any questions or issues found.
+Keep in mind this is non-standard functionality, so I would not recommend using this for commercial/performance critical projects.Package to import is com.Briggeman.Tuples.* One can email me at cbriggeman06@gmail.com with any questions or issues found.
 This repo is my netbeans project for the library.
 If project is imported, its name will be just Tuple.